NicolasHug/nicolashug.github.io/_drafts/cython_notes.md

 You are still allowed to call the function **with** the GIL, though.

-Another thing that wasn't clear for me at first: it is perfectly OK to release the GIL inside of a `def` function that has a lot of Python interactions, as long as the Python interactions happen when the GIL is held.
-That makes the interface of your functions simpler.
+Another thing that wasn't clear for me at first: it is perfectly OK to release the GIL inside of a `def` function that has some Python interactions, as long as the Python interactions happen outside of the `nogil` block.
+In other words, no need to overthink your functions interfaces.
 For example, this is perfectly possible:

 ```python